Skip to main content Skip to secondary navigation

 SLAC National Accelerator Laboratory

 SLAC National Accelerator Laboratory is a U.S. Department of Energy national laboratory operated by Stanford.
-The lab shares 17 joint faculty members with the university and several joint research centers that focus on cosmology and astrophysics, materials and energy science, catalysis, batteries, ultrafast science and cryogenic electron microscopy.
-SLAC’s mission is to explore how the universe works at the biggest, smallest and fastest scales and invent powerful tools used by researchers around the globe.
+The lab shares 18 joint faculty members with the university and several joint research centers that focus on cosmology and astrophysics, materials and energy science, catalysis, batteries, ultrafast science, and cryogenic electron microscopy.
+SLAC’s mission is to explore how the universe works at the biggest, smallest, and fastest scales and invent powerful tools used by researchers around the globe.
 As world leaders in ultrafast science and bold explorers of the physics of the universe, the lab forges new ground in understanding our origins and building a healthier and more sustainable future.
 SLAC’s discovery and innovation help develop new materials and chemical processes and open unprecedented views of the cosmos and life’s most delicate machinery.
-Building on more than 60 years of visionary research, SLAC helps shape the future by advancing areas such as quantum technology, scientific computing and the development of next-generation accelerators.
+Building on more than 60 years of visionary research, SLAC helps shape the future by advancing areas such as quantum technology, fusion energy, scientific computing, and the development of next-generation accelerators.

 Hoover Institution

 Established in 1919 by Herbert Hoover—a member of Stanford’s Pioneer Class of 1895 and the 31st U.S. president.
-Former Stanford Provost and U.S. Secretary of State Condoleezza Rice assumed the role of director on September 1, 2020.
-From its initial charge to collect materials documenting the experience of war and the pursuit of peace, the institution stands today as the world’s preeminent archive and policy research center dedicated to freedom, private enterprise and effective, limited government.
-Visit the Hoover Institution website to learn more.
+Former Stanford Provost and 66th U.S. Secretary of State Condoleezza Rice assumed the role of director on September 1, 2020.
+From its initial charge to collect materials documenting the experience of war and the pursuit of peace, the institution stands today as the world’s preeminent archive and public policy think tank focused on research and ideas advancing freedom, private enterprise, and limited government.
+Visit the Hoover Institution to learn more.

 Jasper Ridge Biological Preserve

-Jasper Ridge Biological Preserve (‘Ootchamin ‘Ooyakma), located in the Santa Cruz foothills about 15 minutes from the main Stanford campus, encompasses 1,193 acres and provides a natural laboratory for ecosystem research and teaching.
-Docent-led tours are offered to groups aligned with the preserve’s mission to contribute to the understanding of the Earth’s natural systems through research, education, and protection of the preserve’s resources.
+Jasper Ridge Biological Preserve (‘Ootchamin ‘Ooyakma), located in the foothills of the Santa Cruz Mountains about 15 minutes from the main Stanford campus, encompasses 1,193 acres and provides a natural classroom and laboratory for ecosystem research and teaching.
+Docent-led tours are offered to groups aligned with the preserve’s mission to contribute to the understanding of Earth’s natural systems through research, education, and stewardship of the preserve’s resources.

 Hopkins Marine Station

-Hopkins Marine Station opened in 1892 as the first marine research facility on the Pacific Coast and the second in the United States.
-Located on Monterey Bay, Hopkins is home to marine research and study by 12 faculty, one lecturer, three emeritus faculty, and one emeritus lecturer.
+Hopkins Marine Station opened in 1892 as the first marine research facility on the Pacific Coast and the third in the United States.
+Located on Monterey Bay, Hopkins is home to marine research and study by 12 faculty members across the Oceans and Biology departments.
+It also serves as the home of Stanford’s scientific scuba diving and boating programs.